-- Always Have Fresh Basil on Hand -- Imagine fresh basil for your bruschetta, pesto sauce, or homemade pizza.
+- Fresh Basil on Demand - Imagine fresh basil for your bruschetta, pesto sauce, or homemade pizza.
 Growing your own herb garden is a great way to make your food look, smell, and taste gourmet.

 The Basics of Growing Basil